harryhopkins/documents/doc/Development-Guide.md

-In [Getting Started](Getting-Started.md) document, a new sample project is created named "**Acme.PhoneBook**".
-This document is a complete guide while developing your project.
+In the [Getting Started](Getting-Started.md) document, a new sample project is created named "**Acme.PhoneBook**".
+This document is a complete guide to developing your project.

 ### Project Types